yashcrest/Reminders_app/README.md

 - Mark reminders as completed.
 - Remove reminders from the list.
 - Search reminders in the list.
+- Leverage browser local storage to retain reminders, even when page is refreshed.

 ## Getting Started